TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

             └── tasks
 ```

-The configuration for this tutorial is available on [github](https://github.com/TalkingQuickly/capistrano-3-rails-template).
+The source for this tutorial is available on [github](https://github.com/TalkingQuickly/capistrano-3-rails-template).
 I suggest cloning this repository or downloading [the zip](https://github.com/TalkingQuickly/capistrano-3-rails-template/archive/master.zip) and copying these files into your project as you read through the following steps.

 3) Add the following line at the end of `Capfile`